scionproto/scion/doc/ColibriDesign.rst

     host (similar to regular SCION paths).
 The E2E reservation "stitches" these segment reservations to create a valid E2E reservation.
-    The path type of an E2E reservation is always the same (type *E2E*) An E2E reservation has a maximum set of 16 indices.
+    The path type of an E2E reservation is always the same (type *E2E*) An E2E reservation has a maximum set of 16 versions.

 Reservation ID
     Segment and E2E reservations have a reservation ID.
 It uniquely identifies